 Unlike my moody contorted hazelnut shrub who was convinced that birds appreciated her for her proximity to some of my bird feeders, my larch (whose branches "held" a suet basket) was thrilled to be visited by a visiting bird, no matter what type of bird it was; nor his/her motive!

-This larch, as you may recall, adores "entertainment; and in bygone years, she has "fulfilled" this need by watching television through the windows of the building directly north of me!
+This tree, as you may recall, adores "entertainment; and in bygone years, she has "fulfilled" this need by watching television through the windows of the building directly north of me!

 Finally my larch has come to her senses and avoids the boob tube in order to focus on the beauty around her, such as a Downy woodpecker, as well as a chickadee, who have both (at different times) "perched" near her as seen in the images below.

 In the second image of this series, a wee portion of the larch's branches can be seen midway at the top of the image, where they are — excuse the pun— attempting to get a bird's eye view of a chickadee who has alighted on a suet basket that is hanging near my larch.
 The larch and the lone chickadee seem to have a mutual admiration for each other, as evidenced in an image posted below.

 This particular image was featured on TLLG's FB Page last year (11-20-12) but since it is apropos to today's entry, I'm including it here.

 At the moment, my larch and I agree that things are status-quo with her.
 When Juan V was here this past Wednesday, he hung a birdbath near to her as seen in the image below,